The Rebuilding Compass • Recovery Education

 Financial Clarity

-Clear information reduces uncertainty and fear.
+Clear information reduces uncertainty and helps replace fear with structure.

-The MMS Philosophy
+The Rebuilding Compass Philosophy

 The goal is not to win the conflict.
 The goal is to regain enough stability that good decisions become possible.